 Because birds both eat and defecate in their cages, it is essential to keep their cages as clean as possible.
 Dirt, dust, fecal matter, bits of food, and feather dander constantly accumulate on the cage and everything in it.

-What do I clean my bird’s cage with?
+What should I line my bird’s cage with?

-Many different kinds of disinfectants are capable of killing a variety of germs including viruses, bacteria, and fungi.
-Several disinfectants safe for birds are commercially available.
+Several commercially available disinfectants are safe for birds.
 One cup of household chlorine bleach in one gallon of water is effective against many disease-causing organisms.
 To be most effective, disinfectants should be applied to a wet surface.
+A high-quality liquid dish soap is also useful for cleaning cages, bowls, and perches.
 For aviary or flock situations, a disinfectant with broader antimicrobial properties may be more beneficial.
-Discuss your specific cleaning needs with your veterinarian.

 Many disinfectants, including bleach, need to be used with great care and may release toxic fumes.
-They must be used with proper ventilation, and the bird should not be present while they are being used.
-Remember to rinse well whenever you use a disinfectant so as not to leave any residue on the cage or its contents.
+They must be used with proper ventilation, and your bird should not be in the room while they are being used.
+Remember to rinse well after you use any disinfectant so no residue is left on the cage or its contents.